silvershop/silvershop-core/docs/en/01_Getting_Set_Up/index.md

 Alternatively, you can:

  * Windows - you can run the "Antix SMTP Server For Developers", and open the emails in your preferred email client.
- * Linux,Mac - pipe emails to a custom php script, such as [this one](http://blogs.bigfish.tv/adam/2009/12/03/setup-a-testing-mail-server-using-php-on-mac-os-x/).
+ * Linux,Mac - pipe emails to a custom php script.